coreybutler/tappedout/README.md

 **_Alternative output formats:_**

 TAP (Test Anything Protocol) is a language-agnostic format for documenting test results.
-However, there are [many different formatters](https://github.com/search?l=JavaScript&q=tap+format&type=Repositories) available if you search npm/github.
-It's actually pretty easy to create your own using [tap-parser](https://github.com/tapjs/tap-parser) or a similar library.
+There is a companion formatting tool, [tapfmt](https://github.com/coreybutler/tapfmt), providing a language/runtime-agnostic standalone formatter.
+There are also [many different runtime-specific formatters](https://github.com/search?l=JavaScript&q=tap+format&type=Repositories) available if you search npm/github.
+It's relatively easy to create your own using [tap-parser](https://github.com/tapjs/tap-parser) or a similar library.

 TAP producers generally output to stdout/stderr (console).
 However, there are some circumstances where an alternative output mechanism is desired.
 The `tappedout` library supports overriding the default output mechanism.
 For example, to use a custom handler, set the logger as: